DevTrainings/GitTraining/20-Rebase/readme.md

 We can see that rebase was correctly done and `rebase_i` contains correct message.

 Notice that hash of `msg added` commit changed, so all consequences from previous section apply.

+Lab
+---

+Start with cloning [this](https://github.com/DevTrainings/lab_rebase.git) repository.
+Then checkout branch `feature`.
+Imagine you just finished your work on branch `feature` and want to prepare it for being merged into `master`.
+You will likely want to rebase you work onto master.
+I want you to do exactly that.
+Rebase `feature` branch onto `master` branch using you tool of choice (command line, sourcetree, tortoise-git, whatever you like).

 Documentation
 -------------